 Aramina Vega Ferrer

 In addition, Dr. Ferrer has over 30 years of K-12 teaching and leadership experience in the development and implementation of innovative instructional programs for culturally and linguistically diverse student populations.
-She began as a junior high school teacher of Spanish and English as a Second Language, went on to become a curriculum specialist as a district Supervisor of Bilingual Education, and culminated her tenure in the New York City school system as an Elementary School Principal in the Bronx.
-Dr. Ferrer holds a Ph.D. in Language, Literacy and Learning from Fordham University, an M.S. in Bilingual Education from City College, and a B.A. in Spanish from Herbert H. Lehman College.
+She began as a Junior High School Teacher of Spanish and English as a Second Language, went on to become a curriculum specialist as a District Supervisor of Bilingual Education, and culminated her tenure in the New York City school system as an Elementary School Principal in the Bronx.
+Dr. Ferrer holds a Ph.D. in Language, Literacy and Learning from Fordham University, an M.S. in Ed. in Bilingual Education from City College, and a B.A. in Spanish from Herbert H. Lehman College.

-A member of the Honor Society of Phi Kappa Phi, Fordham University Chapter, Dr. Ferrer was a U.S. Department of Education Doctoral Fellow at Fordham University.
-She has received numerous professional and civic awards, among them the Alumni Achievement Award from Lehman College, Distinguished Educator Award by the New York City Association for Supervision and Curriculum Development, the Educator of the Year Award for Creative Leadership and Vision in Education by the Association of Teachers of New York, and the Governor’s Outstanding Hispanic Women Achievers Award.
+A member of the Honor Society of Phi Kappa Phi, Fordham University Chapter, Dr. Ferrer was a U.S. Department of Education Doctoral Fellow at Fordham.
+She has received numerous professional and civic awards, among them the Lifetime Achievement Award from Fordham’s Graduate School of Education, the Alumni Achievement Award from Lehman College, Distinguished Educator Award by the New York City Association for Supervision and Curriculum Development, Educator of the Year Award for Creative Leadership and Vision in Education by the Association of Teachers of New York, and the Governor’s Outstanding Hispanic Women Achievers Award.